son-n-pham/GATE_Writing/writings/008_conversation/prompt_from_image.md

 # Image Writing Prompt

 {
-  "description": "The image shows two people standing on opposite sides of a chasm, against a bright pink background.
-The man on the left is looking down at his phone, while the woman on the right stands with her hands on her hips, facing towards him.
-Both figures are illustrated in a simplified style.
-The man is wearing a striped shirt and dark pants, and the woman is wearing a dress with white dots.
-A single, empty speech bubble floats above the middle point between them, and another speech bubble is falling into a pile of similarly shaped gray and white speech bubbles, which are on the floor of the chasm, underneath the floating one.
-The ground they are standing on appears to be rough rocky cliffs rendered in shades of black and gray.
-The drawing has a minimalist, illustrative style, and colors are flat with no gradients.", "elements": {
+  "description": "The image depicts two figures standing on separate cliffs, with a pink background.
+The cliff on the left has a man in a striped shirt and red pants, holding a phone.
+The cliff on the right has a woman with hands on her hips, wearing a white dress with dots.
+A white, empty speech bubble hovers between them.
+Below, at the base of the cliffs, there are several grey speech bubbles piled up.
+The cliffs are black and textured, contrasting with the pink background.
+The art style is simple and cartoonish, with a focus on bold colors and clear shapes.
+There are no visible text in the image.", "elements": {
-    "main_elements": [
-      "Two figures",
-      "Chasm",
-      "Speech bubbles",
-      "Pink background"
-    ],
-    "colors": [
-      "Pink",
-      "Gray",
-       "White",
-       "Black"
-     ],
-    "subjects": [
-      "Man",
-      "Woman",
-       "Communication",
-       "Miscommunication"
-      ],
-     "text": [
-       "no text visible"
-      ]
+    "main_elements": ["two figures", "cliffs", "speech bubbles"],
+    "colors": ["pink", "black", "white", "grey", "red"],
+    "subjects": ["man with a phone", "woman with hands on her hips"], "text_visible": "none"
   },
-  "writing_task": "The writing task requires students to explore the theme of miscommunication, potentially focusing on the disconnect between the two characters.
-The speech bubbles indicate that there is something to be said, but it is not being said directly.
-The separation of the characters by a chasm suggests a relationship or connection that has broken down.
-The image can also be used to explore a broader theme of connection, or how we communicate with each other in the modern age.", "prompt_summary": "This image serves as a prompt by presenting a clear visual metaphor for a breakdown in communication.
-The distinct physical gap between the two characters, combined with the empty speech bubbles, invites a narrative exploring the reasons for this breakdown and the challenges of bridging this gap."
+  "writing_task": {
+    "requirements": "The writing task requires students to explore themes of communication barriers, the struggle of expressing feelings, and the role of technology in relationships.
+It also calls for creative storytelling that could fill in the empty speech bubble, suggesting dialogue or thoughts between the characters.
+The pile of gray bubbles might be interpreted as ignored or lost words, leading to reflection on miscommunication.", "implied_tasks": ["dialogue writing", "narrative development", "exploration of interpersonal barriers"] },
+    "prompt_summary": "This image serves as a writing prompt by visually presenting a scenario of disconnected communication.
+The empty speech bubble encourages creative writing and dialogue, while the separation between the figures and the pile of lost bubbles offer a visual metaphor for communication breakdown.
+It can be used for various types of writing, including short stories, dialogues, or reflective pieces."
 }